MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 ## What Relationships are useful for?
-In Customer 360 you can define **relationships** between entities.
+In Customer Insights you can define **relationships** between entities.
 As we will see within the **segments** section, these relationships are useful for segmentation.
-In the future they will be used for additional analytical purposes within Customer 360.
+In the future they will be used for additional analytical purposes within Customer Insights.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-relationships-tile.png "Relationships tile")